 What do I need to know?

-You can go ahead and go through the legal process of opening a bank account in Japanese banking system once you have all of the required materials.
-There are a few avenues through which you'll actually be able to open your account: online, bank, or mail.
+There are a few avenues that you could go through to open your account: online, bank, or mail.
 If you do decide to open a Japanese banking account through a bank counter, you should be aware that not all banking institutions are actually in possession of a counter.

-I visited five websites for Japanese banks in Japan in order to better provide you information on how to open an account online and what you are able to expect from that specific avenue when banking in Japan.
+I researched 5 different Japanese banks in order to better provide you information on how to open an account online and what you are able to expect from that specific avenue when banking in Japan.

 What do I need to know?

-If you do not have a residency in Japan, and so do not possess a residency card, then Shinsei Bank actually will not allow you to open a new account.
-More specifically, you must quality as a Japanese resident as defined under the Foreign Exchange and Foreign Trade Act in order to open a banking account at Shinsei bank.
+If you do not have a residency in Japan and do not possess a residency card, then Shinsei Bank will not allow you to open a new account.
+More specifically, you must qualify as a Japanese resident as defined under the Foreign Exchange and Foreign Trade Act in order to open a banking account at Shinsei bank.
 Important information on how to open an account for residents of Japan actually is further down the page on the website and is written in a clear manner, designed to be convenient and friendly to users.
-The process is simplified using a step by step explanation that answers all of your questions.
+The process is simplified using a step-by-step explanation that answers all of your questions.

-Japan Post Bank, when compared to the website for Shinsei Bank, was not user friendly because there was no obvious explanation on the site as to how a potential customer may proceed with opening an official account at Japan Post Bank.
+Japan Post Bank, when compared to the website for Shinsei Bank, Japan Post Bank was not user-friendly because there was no obvious explanation on the site as to how a potential customer may proceed with opening an official account at Japan Post Bank.
 I was unable to successfully find a webpage on the Japan Post Bank site with important information or any information on how to go forward with opening a banking account.

-Not being able to use the remittance services offered by Japan Post Bank as a corporation, company, and whatnot may may or may not affect you depending on all your requirements and circumstances.
+Not being able to use the remittance services offered by Japan Post Bank as a corporation, the company may or may not affect you depending on all your requirements and circumstances.

-Seven Bank has a very user friendly website, like the website for Shinsei Bank.
+Seven Bank has a very user-friendly website, like the website for Shinsei Bank.
 I found two columns on the homepage that you may find to be useful.
-The column on the left has a button that is labelled "ATM Locator" and it leads to a search engine on another page of the site for Seven Bank, which is capable of helping you locate any of the ATMs for Seven Bank on Japanese soil.
+The column on the left has a button that is labeled "ATM Locator" and it leads to a search engine on another page of the site for Seven Bank, which is capable of helping you locate any of the ATMs for Seven Bank in Japan.

 A search engine possibly is not as useful as an app because it requires accessing the website for Seven Bank, even then, it is still a potential benefit that may help you decide if Seven Bank is the best bank for meeting your requirements and needs when banking in Japan.

-A card loan may or may not suit your requirements as a customer banking in Japan.
+A car loan may or may not suit your requirements as a customer banking in Japan.

 I found that all of the buttons are very self explanatory in their labels and will give you all of the information and answers that you want about opening an official bank account at Seven Bank, so the website is very user friendly.
 I found that the website for Seven Bank was, all in all, an extremely helpful resource and more than capable of helping you decide if Seven Bank is the bank in the Japanese Banking system that is most suited to meeting all of your requirements and circumstances.